byrnejga/MIDS-W251/wk8/hw/README.md

 The image can be rotated - usually by 90^o, 180^o or 270^o.
 Rotation can be used in conjunction with flips, but be sure to avoid using multiple combinations that add up to the same transformation.

 ##### Scale
-The image can be scaled up or down, changing the size of the objects.
-Scaling can also be anamorpic, resulting in distorted pictures of the objects, but preserving the core features.
+The image can be scaled up or down, changing the size of the objects (also known as zooming).
+Scaling can also be anamorpic, resulting in distorted pictures of the objects, but preserving the core features (also referred to as stretching).

 ##### Crop
 We can randomly crop sections out of each picture, effectively changing the position of the objects.
 Checks should be included to ensure we do not end up cropping out the objects of interest.
 Partially cropping the objects is generally OK, as we would typically tag partial or occluded images of objecs by hand.